Ianfeather/ianfeather.co.uk/src/site/posts/non-tech/travelling-around-madagascar.md

 ### Internet
 There's no mobile data but WiFi is available in most hotels and some bars which is fine for email and social media - though you're not going to be streaming.
 You can contact hotels via email and they get back to you pretty fast.

+### Time in Tana
+Due to our itinerary we ended up in Tana a few times.
+I would recommend spending a maximum of 2 days there if you can, it's a nice enough place but there isn't a huge amount to do and your time elsewhere in the country will be so much more valuable to you.

 ## And the most important tip!